-They trot across the street with their laptop and textbook, and they jump on YouTube or Khan Acadamy (or the gazillions of others), and they take what I have explained and use it as a springboard to fully understand.
+They trot across the street with their laptop and textbook, and they jump on YouTube or Khan Acadamy (or the gazillions of other learning platforms), and they take what I have explained and use it as a springboard to fully understand.
 They practice and practice (or chew, and chew) until they really get it.

-But we get you or your student, usually, for one hour a week.
+But I get you or your student, usually, for one hour a week.

 Would you like to be a passenger on a plane where the pilot spent one hour a week on flight instruction?
 How about your doctor?
 Or the pharmacist?
 (That actually could be rather humorous, come to think of it.)